 ASO in the App Store vs Google Play – 7 Differences

-Most app developers and marketers launch their app in both the Apple App Store and Google Play Store.
+Most app developers and marketers launch their app in both the App Store andGoogle Play.
 Although both stores serve the same purpose – to help users discover and download apps – they are actually very different ecosystems.
-In this blog, we will closely examine the main differences between ASO on the Apple App Store vs Google Play Store.
+In this blog, we will closely examine the main differences between ASO on the App Store vs Google Play.

 1. App Name